 Which era do you like the most?

 Robbie Crane: Now!
 It’s sweeter now, isn’t it?
 It’s sweeter now.
-I mean when you’re at the age that we’re at– I mean for me personally I’ve been doing this for 30 some odd years.
+When you’re at the age that we’re at– I mean, for me personally, I’ve been doing this for 30 some odd years.
 I’ve made a lot of money and done a lot of tours.
 But was I ever happy?
-No. You know what I mean?
+No. Do you know what I mean?
 Content and appreciative.
 Sure, absolutely.
-But to this day it feels better.
-It feels like I’ve achieved, I mean, this feels great to be able to be doing this with these guys in this situation.
+But to this day, it feels better.
+It feels like I’ve achieved.
+I mean, this feels great to be doing this with these guys in this situation.
 Believe it or not.

 Christian Martucci: Yeah.
 I agree with that too, because this is a new band.
-And as you said before we’re not doing the Lizzy songs now and stuff like that.
+And as you said before, we’re not doing the Lizzy songs now and stuff like that.
 Because it’s like we don’t feel like we should have to do that.
 We don’t feel like we should have to do that.
-I mean it’s moving forward.
+I mean, it’s moving forward.
 And it’s Scott moving forward.
-I think it’s really incredible that somebody from such an influential band from that time period is able to make really solid relevant rock and roll records in 2019.
+I think it’s really incredible that somebody from such an influential band from that time period can make really solid relevant rock and roll records in 2019.
 Yeah, that’s pretty cool, and it’s very important.

-It’s the time of the last questions, so, I want to ask something about Scott Gorham’s role as a writer in the band.
-He was the co-writer of five songs on his first Black Star Riders album, and four songs on the next album.
+It’s the time of the last question, so I want to ask something about Scott Gorham’s role as a writer in the band.
+He was the co-writer of five songs on his first Black Star Riders album and four songs on the next album.
 But on the latest two, he has written only two songs.
 So, it seems that his role is gradually diminishing.
 Am I completely wrong about this, or why has his role been diminished all the time?